15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 12. Gradescope

-Gradescope is an AI-powered grading platform that streamlines the grading of paper-based, digital, and code assignments.
-It helps teachers give consistent, fair, and faster feedback, especially for large classes.
+Gradescope is an AI-driven grading platform that simplifies evaluation of paper, digital, and coding assignments.
+It helps teachers provide faster, fairer, and more consistent feedback, particularly in large classes.

 How Teachers Can Use It: